 - 1. All Clothing projects must be completed by the 4-H Exhibitor! - 2.
-Clothing project check-in and judging will occur at the Farm Bureau Auditorium.
-Clothing exhibits must be checked-in between 8:00 8:30 a.m., July 18, 2020.
-This includes Sewing and Shopping Projects. - 3.
-If you are unable to attend the judging, your garment, and the "4-H Exhibit Report" may be left at the Extension Office before Clothing Day Judging and judged solely on construction.
+NEW THIS YEAR: Clothing project check-in and judging will occur at the Farm Bureau Auditorium.
+Clothing exhibits must be checked-in at their assigned time on July 17, 2021.
+Each Exhibitor will do the following in the order listed: check-in, dress for judging, conference judge, take your photo, change, leave your project, and leave for home. - 3.
+NEW THIS YEAR: All members are asked to complete a "4-H Exhibit Report".
+The report will be used during the Ogle County 4-H Fair with the display.
 The "4-H Exhibit Report" is available in the Extension office and on the Internet at https://extension.illinois.edu/bdo/4-h-ogle-county - 4.
-4-H'ers must be checked-in for the Sewing Workshop by 8:30 a.m., July 18, 2020.
-All exhibitors MUST participate in the 4-H Sewing Workshop.
-The Sewing Workshop and Judging will take place at the same time. - 5.
+NEW THIS YEAR: All State Fair delegates and alternates will be expected to email decisions about attending Illinois State Fair and which project they plan to take to Amy at amykm@illinois.edu or call Amy on her Skype phone at 217-300-0433 by Friday, July 30th.
+(Skype number is only available for use during the Ogle County Fair.) - 5.
 Exhibitors bringing garments should plan to wear the garment as part of the judging process.
 Construction and fit (if applicable) will both be considered.
 If the garment was constructed for another individual, that individual must be present to wear the garment for the judge.
 If a pattern was used to make the item, the pattern instructions, either written or electronic, are to be included with the exhibit.
 Exhibit tags should be attached to the garment, not to the hanger. - 6.
 Clothing projects will be transported to the fairgrounds by the Extension Staff and the Committee for display in the Exhibit Building.
 Winners will be identified in the display. - 7.
 Garments/Items will be covered in clear plastic bags which are provided by the Clothing Committee. - 8.
 Exhibitors will be photographed with, or in, his/her garment on the day of the show. - 9.
 No awards will be handed out the day of judging.
-Clothing awards may be picked up any time during the fair. - 10.
-People who dismantle or remove 4-H exhibits before 4:00 p.m., Sunday, August 2, 2020, or before they are officially released by departmental superintendents, will forfeit premiums.
+Clothing awards may be picked up any time during the fair from the Exhibit Building Information Table. - 10.
+People who dismantle or remove 4-H exhibits before 3:00 p.m., Sunday, August 1, 2021, or before they are officially released by departmental superintendents, will forfeit premiums.
 This rule is enforced! - 11.
 Members wishing to exhibit knitted items should enroll in Visual Arts: Fiber (if original) or Heritage Arts (if made from a pattern).
 Members who enroll in Clothing & Textiles with the intent of pursuing quilting can exhibit in the non-clothing exhibit category in STEAM Clothing 1-FUNdamentals.
 Quilts exhibited in the Clothing & Textiles area will be judged using a rubric that evaluates the sewing skills and construction of the item.
 All work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
 Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor. - 12.
 4-H'ers are limited to receive one premium per class exhibited in premium-eligible projects.